On the Betti numbers of compact holomorphic symplectic orbifolds of dimension four: Introduction

 The bound for $b_{2}$ in Theorem \ref{main} being the same as in the smooth case (note however that no numbers between 9 and 22 are excluded as in \cite{Guan}, despite of our effort in Section \ref{sec:HSformula} where we generalize the Hitchin--Sawon formula), the construction methods in the orbifold setting are much richer.
 Indeed, staying in the smooth category of IHS fourfolds, the only available values for $b_{2}$ are 23 and 7, achieved by Hilbert squares of K3 surfaces and generalized Kummer fourfolds respectively; while we are able to construct much more examples within the enlarged category of symplectic orbifolds, filling many ``gaps'' in the possibilities of the Betti number.
 More precisely, we have the following result. \begin{thm} There are 4-dimensional primitively symplectic orbifolds with second Betti number 3, 5, 6, 7, 8, 9, 10, 11, 14, 16 and 23. \end{thm} We refer to Section \ref{sec:Examples} for details of these examples. ~\\

-\textbf{Acknowledgements.} We would like to thank Roland Bacher, Arnaud Beauville and Daniel Huybrechts for useful discussions.
+\textbf{Acknowledgements.} We would like to thank Roland Bacher, Arnaud Beauville, Daniel Huybrechts and Radu Laza for useful discussions.
+We also want to thank the referee for his or her careful reading and helpful comments.
 We are very grateful to the Second Japanese-European Symposium on Symplectic Varieties and Moduli Spaces where our collaboration was initiated.